Stephin Merritt: Musical style

 Merritt has been acclaimed for his lyrics, which have been described as "romantic", "humorous", and "literary", and he has been called an "insightful lyricist" and a "brilliant wordsmith".
 At other times, writers have emphasized the unhappiness of his lyrics.
 In September 2005, an interviewer quoted an anonymous reviewer to Bob Mould that Mould was "the most depressed man in rock."
 Mould's response was "He's never met Stephin Merritt, obviously."

 Unlike most singer-songwriters, Merritt rarely writes autobiographical songs and does not consider songwriting to be emotionally expressive but an exercise in craft, carried out for its own pleasure.
 His albums generally have a lyrical theme; for instance, The Charm of the Highway Strip is imitation country music.
 He has stated that he finds writing lyrics with constraints easier.
 Merritt's preferred method of writing songs involves spending several hours sitting in gay bars "one-third full of cranky old gay men gossiping over thumping disco music" with a glass of cognac, which provides him with inspiration for lyrics.

 Critics have also praised his tunes and production, calling him a "master melody-writer" and "an arduous studio rat".
 Some albums also have musical themes: for instance, the Magnetic Fields album Distortion is feedback-rich mix of noise and pop, and it, i, and Realism make a "trilogy" of records without synthesizers.
 In contrast, their next album, Love at the Bottom of the Sea, used synthesizers extensively.
 Throughout Merritt's career, he has changed styles frequently, and uses a wide variety of instruments on his records.

 He has described ABBA, Stephen Sondheim, and Phil Spector as influences.
+Merritt has said he is an avid listener of bubblegum pop, listing Ramones, Kraftwerk, ABBA, and The Troggs as examples of the style.
+He has expressed a disdain for hip hop and much of contemporary pop, describing the former as responsible for "more vicious caricatures of African-Americans than they had in the 19th century."

 Personal life

-Merritt is the only child of Alix Merritt, a Tibetan Buddhist of German and Irish descent.
-Merritt found himself moving around a lot during his youth, including a spell at an ashram in Saratoga where he formed his first band, and has concluded that by the time he reached adulthood and settled in New York, he had lived in roughly thirty-two places in various parts of the northeast of the United States.
-Merritt briefly became a "military brat" after his mother was married to a US Army officer, and they were stationed in West Berlin, Germany for a short period.
-In 2006, Merritt moved to Los Angeles to pursue a career writing film scores, but returned to New York in 2012 after only minimal success there.

 Growing up, Merritt used different spellings of his name for different purposes.
 He used "Stephin" to sort his junk mail, and that eventually became the name he used as a musician.
 He attended Massachusetts high school The Cambridge School of Weston and briefly attended NYU before moving back to Boston.
 He has worked as an editor for Spin Magazine and Time Out New York.